TO:All Faculty

 If you are interested in proposing a course for next year, please visit our Course Proposals page for details.
 All tenured, tenure track, RTE, and emeritus/a faculty are welcome to submit proposals.
 Chris Hinman is available to provide any information you need at cch224@cornell.edu or 607.255.7078.

-The submission due date for Summer Session proposals is January 5, 2025.
-Please have your classes entered by then to be included in our marketing efforts.
-Note that we will, however, continue to accept proposals until the final deadline of January 12, 2025.
-At the deadline, the system will be closed so that SCE can review the proposals prior to course roster publication.
+The submission due date for Summer Session proposals is January 4, 2026.
+Please work with your department to have your class(es) entered by then to be included in our marketing efforts.
+Note that we will, however, continue to accept proposals until the final deadline of January 11, 2026.
+At the deadline, the system will be closed so that SCE can review the proposals prior to class roster publication.

 Further, we’re seeking additional on-campus and online courses for high school students.
-If your proposed course has department/instructor approval to be offered to qualified Precollege Studies students (rising high school juniors and seniors), please indicate this to the department course copy administrator submitting your proposal for our review.
+If your proposed course has department/instructor approval to be offered to qualified Precollege Studies students (rising high school juniors and seniors), please indicate this to the department course coordinator submitting your proposal for our review.

 I welcome your contributions to our efforts and look forward to working with you during the coming year.
 I encourage you to contact us to discuss any ideas, comments, or questions you might have.